HMS Andromeda (F57): Varied duties

 Armilla deployment 1985.
-Ports visited included Muscat, Abu Dhabi, Mombasa and Gibraltar.
+Ports visited included Muscat, Seychelles Sharjah, Mombasa and Gibraltar.

 Sale

-Between 1990–91, Andromeda underwent a refit.
+Between 1990 and 1991, Andromeda underwent a refit.
 She was decommissioned two-years later.
 Andromeda was sold to the Indian Navy in 1995, where she was commissioned as the training ship, INS Krishna.
 Her armament had been reduced to two Bofors 40 mm guns and two Oerlikon 20 mm cannons.

 Fate

 Krishna was decommissioned on 24 May 2012 at Mumbai, 44 years to the day after her launch.
 The ship was sunk in the Bay of Bengal for target practice by Indian Navy ships.